DreamingRaven/nemesyst/docs/source/mnist.rst

   .. literalinclude:: ../../examples/configs/nemesyst/mnist.conf

-If you would like to skip rest of this example for whatever reason such as you are more interested in checking Nemesyst is working simply remove the symbol "`;`" from the start of any lines it appears in to uncomment that line, and then run everything using:
+If you would like to the skip rest of this example for whatever reason such as you are more interested in checking Nemesyst is working simply remove the symbol "`;`" from the start of any lines it appears in to uncomment that line, and then run everything using:

 :|files-only| automated example\::